Retail Customer Service: The Ultimate Guide

 • Encourage employees to make personalized recommendations: No matter if a customer buys from your physical store or online shop, employees can always recommend products or services based on customer interests and preferences.

-Read More: How to Offer Personalized Customer Service Using a Help Desk Ticketing System
+Learn how a help desk ticketing system can enhance personalized customer service in this blog: How to Offer Personalized Customer Service Using a Help Desk Ticketing System.

 8. Share Periodic Surveys